top of page

 Before anything else, if you remember one thing from this piece, let it be this: It's not that they lost, it's how they lost.

 There's an intrinsic self-deprecation that has always been a part of being from Michigan.
-From the brutal winters, the decline of Detroit as a premier city, the embarrassment of missing aid for Flint's water, and the sheer existence of Kid Rock, there were a lot of reasons to shrug sheepishly when one would have to admit they were from Michigan.
+From the brutal winters, the decline of Detroit as a premier city, the embarrassment of missing aid for Flint's water, and the sheer existence of Kid Rock, there were a lot of reasons to shrug sheepishly when one has to admit they were from Michigan.

 Yet things went downhill for the Lions in the Super Bowl era.
 I'm sure you're familiar with the stats (they've been front and center for each playoff game this season...): one playoff win in 1991, the lone win in a playoff record of 1-12 from 1970 to 2016.
 Their last division title was in 1993.
-And still, despite Hall of Famer (and best RB of all time) Barry Sanders, the Lions couldn't find success.
+And despite Hall of Famer (and best RB of all time) Barry Sanders, the Lions couldn't find success.

 (I could honestly write for another 7,000 words about how the team was run by short-sighted executives and a front office that used crayons, but I'll give two examples of bungled personnel decisions that haunt me to this day.
 First, according to former Lions coach Wayne Fontes, the Lions could've had the legendary Joe Montana when he was looking for a move out of San Francisco.
-Apparently the Lions GM declined, stating that Montana was old...and was suspiciously quiet when Montana led the Kansas City Chiefs to a division title and two playoffs in 1993.
+Apparently the Lions GM declined, stating that Montana was old...and was suspiciously quiet when Montana led the Kansas City Chiefs to a division title and two playoffs wins in 1993.

 It all culminated in 2008, where former player/talking head Matt Millen's guidance saw the team finish winless for an entire season, going 0-16 and becoming the punchline for all of Michigan.
 Late night television used them countless times as a punching bag, a pathetic stand-in for a state that was being run poorly and whose denizens were left with little to be glad about during a national recession.
 It was miserable.

-I imagine that was the case for a lot of Lions fans during the previous dark eras; This team wouldn't just lose games, it would lose them in a way that would take your heart and just shit in it.
-Like, they found ways to squander leads slowly, methodically, like a man bleeding to death with a gut shot.
+I imagine that was the case for a lot of Lions fans during the previous dark eras; This team wouldn't just lose games, it would lose them in a way that would take your heart and shit in it.
+Like, they found ways to squander leads slowly, methodically, like a man bleeding to death from a gut shot.
 Or maybe they'd switch gears and get waffle-stomped right out of the gate, their oppenents piling up points, and having the game be decided before the first quarter even ended.
-Watching Lions games became an exerecise in masochism.
+Watching Lions games became an exercise in masochism.

 Yes.
 Months.